CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/03-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces.md

 Install one or some extensions for VS Code of your choice

-### Task 5: Files and Images
+### Task 5: Source Code Management

-Get an image of your choice to the project (public folder)
+- Push your React app created in the Dev Box to a new Github Repository
+- Use Github Codespaces feature to automatically create a new Github repository for your project

 ## Challenge Completed if